Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection: Training

-Because of the random mismatching procedure, some synthetic pairs can mimic legitimate activity and should consequently be considered as negative pairs.
+\textbf{Robustness to False Positives.} Because of the random mismatching procedure, some synthetic pairs can mimic legitimate activity and should consequently be considered as negative pairs.
 This can happen even when care is taken to only cross pairs that belong to different principals.
 For instance, we may cross two negative pairs belonging to two employees working under the same team where members fulfill identical job roles.
 If the employees are functionally indistinguishable, there is no reason to expect a high score for the resulting synthetic pair, and we have effectively introduced a false positive label error.
-Theorem~\ref{thm:lift} shows that asymptotically, for certain loss functions, these labeling errors do not matter and we still learn the lift.
+Theorem~\ref{thm:lift} shows that, asymptotically, these labeling errors do not matter and we still learn the lift.